Consumer behavior in marketing

 - Times - when you’ll achieve your goal

-You should have several SWOT analyses already - for your company, and for your competitors...
+You should have performed SWOT analysis already - for your company and for your competitors...

 SWOT analysis for the internal & external environment.

 It’s an audit that identifies the internal and external factors affecting your team’s future performance.
 Internal factors are strengths and weaknesses, while external factors are opportunities and threats.